 Research productivity and scholarly influence are a central foundation for the Neag School of Education.
 Its research portfolio currently averages more than $10 million in annual expenditures, with a mix of federally funded grant projects and state and local contracts.
 Neag School faculty actively compete for a diverse range of federal awards through the Institute for Education Sciences (U.S. Department of Education), National Science Foundation, and National Institutes for Health, and are regularly rewarded for their high-quality and innovative ideas.
 The expertise of Neag School researchers is highly sought at state and local levels to advance initiatives and evaluate outcomes.
 Together, the School’s faculty and departments are highly ranked across national metrics for their research productivity and scholarly influence.

 The Neag School academic plan clearly acknowledges contributions to research and scholarship, and defines clear directions for moving into the future.
-The School’s strategic areas of focus are organized around the following four themes:

 Engaging in innovative education reform with substantial impact on students and the systems surrounding them requires coordinated work over time to simultaneously implement change, study its effectiveness, and share it widely in ways that have lasting impact.
 We will accomplish these goals through deepening our transdisciplinary collaborations among educators, policymakers, researchers, and stakeholders across multiple fields to establish the policies, funding streams, and evidence-based practices that will promote achievement of state and national education goals.